jereej/CTFEnvironment/README.md

 ```

 After running `docker compose up -d` the environment is hosted at `http://YOUR_MACHINE_IP:80` and you should be able to access it remotely.
 Make sure to check your firewall settings and that you have the required port open.

+## Further development

+If you wish to use this repository to further develop the client or the server and test your changes on your machine locally, see the `README.md` files in the `client` and `server` folders.
+Make sure to run the commands given in the instructions **in the respective directory** (e.g. `cd` to the `client` folder before running the commands in the client's`README.md` file).